wclr/ts-node-dev/README.md

 Also there is additional options specific to `ts-node-dev`:

 - `--compile-timeout` (default: 10000 ms) - for how long to wait before report the error that something went wrong with compilation of a file.
+- `--prefer-ts` (default: false) - for each `.js` file (that is not in `node_modules`) will try to check if corresponding `.ts` version exists and require it.

-By defalut it keeps cached files in system temp directory, you may change this with `--cache-directory` option.
+By defalut to keep things clean it puts cached files to system temp directory, you may change this with `--cache-directory` option.

 ## Caveats